 Pierre Robin Sequence

-The diagnosis of Pierre Robin is made up of three things: a small jaw (micrognathia), enlarged or protruding tongue (glossoptosis), and a hole in the roof of the mouth (cleft palate).
+The diagnosis of Pierre Robin is made up of three things: a small jaw (micrognathia), enlarged or protruding tongue (glossoptosis), and airway obstruction.
 The formation of these three things takes place while the baby is still in the womb or uterus.
+Most of the time a hole in the roof of the mouth (cleft palate) occurs as well and is a 4th sign of Pierre Robin Sequence.
+In about 4% of Pierre Robin cases a cleft palate does not occur.
 While the child is still developing the mandible is restricted causing poor growth.
 This in turn causes the tongue to be pushed upwards in the mouth preventing the roof of the mouth from forming correctly resulting in a cleft palate.
 The tongue now will be positioned very far in the back of the throat causing problems with breathing and swallowing.
 This results in what is called obstructive airway disease or obstructive sleep apnea where the child has difficulty breathing while sleeping.
 The neonate will also have difficulty feeding due to the small jaw and the cleft palate.

 Isn’t this Pierre Robin syndrome?